Why Ubers are striking all day long in NYC today - NewsBreak

 The pandemic wallopped New York City’s population as city living became less appealing amid climbing case numbers.
 Manhattan alone suffered an 11% drop in population in 2020, but now, we’re seeing that borough bounce back.
 Since then, Manhattan’s population has since grown by almost 4%, according to a new report from Placer.ai.

+NEW YORK (PIX11) — Though police in New York City are committed to using the latest technology to fight crime, a feature at the front doors of NYPD precincts dates back centuries.
+Visitors to precincts may notice lights covered in green glass outside.
+Their use dates back to the 1650s, before New York City was […]

-Behind mayor Eric Adams' decision to turn empty NYC offices into new apartments
+Mayor Adams unveils plans to turn NYC offices into 20,000 new apartments

-Earlier this week, mayor Eric Adams unveiled his plans to convert underused office spaces in New York City into new apartment buildings.
-In total, the politician offered 11 recommendations that range in scope and function and are based on advice from a city-led task force that was established back in July of 2022.
+Adams' proposals come as the pandemic has changed work policies, with people adopting hybrid working schedule The office conversion plan is a key component of the mayor and governor’s ambitious housing development goals. [ more › ]

 Woman Shares Secret 'Oasis' in the Middle of Midtown Manhattan